premkumar1991/Explore/src/lld/moviebooking/Readme.md

 -  getters,setters constructor injection and boilerplate code can be optimised using advance annotation
 -  streams, collections api should be practised well

+# Generalisation tips
+- Think Theatre as Some Venue, Screen as VenueRooms to make generic abstraction

 # next action item
 Think how other patterns work and framework are used for scale to avoid boilerplate